In This Article

 If your property spans more than a few acres, or has significant elevation change, ridge lines, or tree windbreaks, consider placing two gauges.
 Rainfall on a hilltop and in a hollow 200 feet away can differ by 10–20% from a single storm event.
 If you also run a rainwater catchment system, keep a separate gauge near the catch area — roof runoff per inch of rain depends on catchment area and roof slope, and you want to track both open-field rainfall (for garden water needs) and tank inputs (for system planning) independently.

-What Else to Track: The Four Measurements That Complete the Picture
+What Else to Track: The Five Measurements That Complete the Picture

 Rainfall alone is one data point in a system with several interacting variables.
-Adding four more measurements — all achievable with cheap or free tools — turns your weather log from a curiosity into a genuine planning instrument.
+Adding five more measurements — all achievable with cheap tools — turns your weather log from a curiosity into a genuine planning instrument.

 1. Air Temperature: Daily High and Low

-• Seed germination: most vegetable seeds germinate poorly below 50°F soil temperature; knowing that night lows are dropping into the 40s tells you spring soil hasn’t warmed enough yet, regardless of what the daytime feels like
+- Seed germination: most vegetable seeds germinate poorly below 50°F soil temperature; knowing that night lows are dropping into the 40s tells you spring soil hasn't warmed enough yet

-• Fruit set: temperatures below 55°F at night during flowering reduce pollinator activity and fruit set in tomatoes, peppers, and squash — cold nights during bloom = smaller yields
+- Fruit set: temperatures below 55°F at night during flowering reduce pollinator activity and fruit set in tomatoes, peppers, and squash

-• Harvest windows: root crops sweeten after cold nights (frost converts starches to sugars in carrots, parsnips, and kale); knowing when those first cold nights arrive tells you when to begin harvest
+- Harvest windows: root crops sweeten after cold nights (frost converts starches to sugars in carrots, parsnips, and kale)

 Mount your thermometer in a shaded, ventilated location — the north side of a post, under a small wooden shelter, or inside a simple louvred box.
 A thermometer in direct sun reads 10–20°F higher than actual air temperature and gives you useless data.